 If you’re afraid of public speaking, you’re not alone.
 Nearly everyone has a phobia of speaking in public.
 Fortunately, there are plenty of techniques that can help you calm those fears and become a successful public speaker.

 The main concern is to build your confidence; without it, your self-doubt can become your downfall.
 Once you break through that barrier, though, you can become a better public speaker than you ever thought you could be.
 Much of this is developed through careful preparation.
+Public speaking training from professionals like Throughline Group will help you improve your communication skills drastically.

 In this article, a world-renowned license plate collector and a former public official Michael Wiener discusses techniques to help you improve your public speaking skills.